College Avenue Campus: Demarest Hall

 In 2011, Demarest became be one of three residence halls at Rutgers-New Brunswick to test a new program of co-ed living environments.
 Students of either gender who wish to share a room with a roommate of the opposite gender could do so under this gender-neutral housing program, provided both parties select this housing option together.
 The bathrooms on the second floor are gender-neutral, and require a swipe of a Rutgers ID card to enter.
 For many years, all of the building's bathrooms were unofficially co-ed.
-Freshmen do not live on the 2nd floor.
-Most freshmen live on the first floor, although there are a handful on the third.